Frederick Manson Bailey

-Frederick Manson Bailey (8 March 1827 – 25 June 1915) was a botanist active in Australia, who made valuable contributions to the characterisation of the flora of Queensland.
+Frederick Manson Bailey (8 March 1827 – 25 June 1915) was an Australian botanist who made valuable contributions to the characterisation of the flora of Queensland.
 He was known by his middle name, Manson.
+The standard author abbreviation F.M.Bailey is used to indicate this person as the author when citing a botanical name.

 Early life

-Bailey was born in London, the second son of John Bailey (horticulturist and first Colonial Botanist of South Australia) and his wife, née Manson.
+Frederick Manson Bailey was born in London, the second son of John Bailey.
+The Bailey family were nurserymen and seedsmen for many years in London, sometimes connected with Loddiges nurseries.
 Frederick was educated at the foundation school of the Independent Church at Hackney, London.
-The family went to Australia in 1838 arriving at Adelaide on 22 March 1839 in the Buckinghamshire.
-John Bailey was appointed colonial botanist soon afterwards and was asked to form a botanic garden.
-John Bailey resigned in 1841, began farming, and subsequently started a plant nursery at Adelaide.
-In these ventures he was assisted by Frederick.
+The family went to Australia in 1838 arriving at Adelaide in March 1839 where John was appointed as colonial botanist by the governor, George Gawler, and started to form the Adelaide Botanic Garden.
+John Bailey held the position of colonial botanist until 1841.